 But some things with that anicca nature are "mind-pleasing" or 'attractive".
 These are the things that we willingly embrace and even fight for.
 Sometimes we steal them, or lie to get them. some people even kill others to get hold of them.
 We think those things are quite valuable.

-- Such thinking is due to avijjā or ignorance of the anicca nature. - Those are the actions that lead to rebirth in the apāyā.
+- Such thinking is due to avijjā or ignorance of the anicca nature.

 Why do we crave for things in this world?